Puerto Vallarta Retreat Intensives

 Travel

-March is part of the high season in Mexico.
+February/March is part of the high season in Mexico.
 WestJet and Air Canada flies direct from several Canadian and US cities to Puerto Vallarta and Air Transat has charter flights.
 Seat sales do come up every so often.

 Casa Dulce Vida